 "Groebner bridges the traditional divide between elite and popular histories, enriching traditional German administrative history with a wide-ranging infusion of social and cultural history."—Choice

-"A fascinating book on a fascinating subject."—Medieval Review
+"A fascinating book on a fascinating subject."—The Medieval Review

 When, asks the author, does the distribution of gifts to public officials shift from an openly noted, routinely accepted practice to something clandestine, suspect, and off the record?
 Already by the end of the fourteenth century, the public gifts had their darker counterparts.
 References appear to more dangerous gifts, usually associated with the male body: from the hands of the corrupt scribe, to the skin of the venal judge, to the private parts of the body politic.
 A new vocabulary appears in law books, oath formulas, and polemical writing to refer to simony and usury, to Judas's reward, and to the sin of sodomy—in short, to underhanded and invisible relationships in which liquid gifts and bodily fluids mingled in unspeakable ways.